 Leading the Way in Cardiovascular Care

-The interdisciplinary approach to heart disease at Grand Strand Regional Medical Center provides some of the best results in South Carolina.
+The interdisciplinary approach to heart disease at Grand Strand Medical Center provides some of the best results in South Carolina.
 Together, the nursing staff, cardiologists, cardiac surgeons, cardiac anesthesiologists and support staff provide innovative cardiac care for the region.

 - 12 cardiologists (including five interventional), two cardiothoracic surgeons and two cardiac anesthesiologists on staff.